tardate/LittleArduinoProjects/Kraft/Spitfire/XIV/README.md

 ### The Kit

 The [Airfix Supermarine Spitfire Mk.XIV](https://www.scalemates.com/kits/airfix-a05139-supermarine-spitfire-mkxiv-civilian-schemes--1260842) comes with a couple of striking civilian schemes.
 The kit goes together beautifully and is reasonably well detailed.
-I think the tool is from 2019, while these shemes are in the 2020 boxing.
+I think the tool is from 2019, while these schemes are in the 2020 boxing.

 ![kit_box](./assets/kit_box.jpg?raw=true)